The Dual Process Model of Grief: Understanding a way to navigate your Grief.

 Remember: grief is not a linear journey, and there’s no right way to do it.
 By recognising the push and pull between loss and restoration, you can give yourself the compassion and flexibility you need to heal in your own way, in your own time.

-If you’re in Brisbane and want support while walking this path, Jo at Big Love is here to help you understand your grief, find ways to integrate your grief into your life, and honour your loved one.
+support through counselling sessions to help you understand your grief, find ways to integrate your grief into your life, and honour your loved one.